Husnain56/Chess/README.md

 # HOW TO PLAY

---> If you just want to play the game ,you can just download the Play Game folder from here and then:
+--> If you just want to play the game ,just download the Play Game folder and then:

-Run the chess game.exe file in that folder :)
+Run the chess game.exe file in the folder :)

 # INSTALLATION